0xyoshii/0xyoshii/README.md

 **Welcome to my GitHub Profile!**

-Can do stuff in **Python, Javascript, Typescript, React, SQL, HTML, CSS, LaTeX** 💻
+Can do stuff in **Python, Javascript, Typescript, React, SQL, LaTeX** 💻

 Blockchain enthusiast 🛠